KrishnaBalasara/Internsavy/README.md

 ## Task 3 - Employee Management System (CRUD Operations):

 - During the Third task, I developed an Employee Management System that performs CRUD (Create, Read, Update, Delete) operations.
 Using Java, I designed a user-friendly system where administrators can efficiently manage employee details.
 This includes adding employee information such as name, ID, email, contact, position, and experience.
 The system also supports updating employee details and removing employees when necessary.
-The application maintains data integrity and provides a comprehensive solution for employee management tasks.